jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-29/chapter-9.md

-WHILST the sovereignty of Rome was confined to Italy, it was easy for the commonwealth to subsist.
+While the sovereignty of Rome was confined to Italy, it was easy for the commonwealth to subsist.

 Every soldier was also a citizen.
 Every consul raised an army, and other citizens marched into the field under his successor.